Parent Resource Guide

 Advisors: Your student’s advisor is the primary point of contact regarding his or her day-to-day well-being.
 Advisors are student advocates and provide advice and support.
 Throughout the school year, students meet weekly with their advisors about matters including long-range planning and course selection.
 You will learn who your student’s advisor is at the end of the summer, during registration.
 In the meantime, if you have questions about advising, contact Director of Advising Diane Arena, 413-498-3085.

 Dormitory Contacts: Each dormitory has a duty phone that is answered from 7 to 11 pm.
 Use this dormitory duty phone number list to look up the number for your student’s dorm.
 Each residence also has a dormitory head who oversees the dormitory and faculty dorm team.
 Dorm heads’ phone numbers are listed in the online directory; just sort on dorm heads.

-If you’re not sure who can answer your question, the parent resource director will be happy to answer your question or connect you with someone who can: Call Julia Farmer at 413-498-3685.
+If you’re not sure who can answer your question, the director of parent resources will be happy to answer your question or connect you with someone who can: Contact Julia Farmer at 413-498-3685.

 The website provides a wealth of information.
 We encourage you to take some time and explore the website to become more familiar with the NMH community.
 You will find that most of the information you need is available on our website.

 You’ll find many useful navigation links in the banner across the top, more links in the space below the banner, and other important links at the very bottom of each page.

 The Parents section of the website includes contact information, schedules and calendars, travel and break information, back-to-school information, policies and procedures, parent events and involvement, bill payment, access to NMH Online, information for day-students’ families, and the Parent Update e-newsletter.